ADA-DPM: A Neural Descriptors-based Adaptive Noise Filtering Strategy for SLAM: Experiments

-Finally, to further validate the effectiveness of the GLI-GCN module in regions with loop closures, we visualize the mapping results of the full ADA-DPM and the ADA-DPM with the GLI-GCN module removed, as shown in \hyperref[fig_9]{Figure 9}.
-In \hyperref[fig_9]{Figure 9}, positions A, B, C, and D represent four loop-closure locations, where A1, B1, C1, and D1 denote the mapping results of ADA-DPM, and A2, B2, C2, and D2 denote the mapping results of ADA-DPM without the GLI-GCN module.
-As shown in \hyperref[fig_9]{Figure 9}, the maps constructed by ADA-DPM at each loop-closure position exhibit consistent alignment.
-This successful alignment is attributed to the GLI-GCN module, which utilizes neighborhood receptive fields of varying sizes to generate local feature descriptors fused with different receptive fields.
-This design mitigates the issue of reduced similarity of neighborhood structures in overlapping regions caused by a single receptive field, further enhancing localization and mapping accuracy in overlapping areas.
+Finally, to further validate the effectiveness of the GLI-GCN module in regions with loop closures, we visualize the mapping results of the full ADA-DPM and the ADA-DPM with the GLI-GCN module removed, as shown in Figure \hyperref[fig_10]{10}.
+In Figure \hyperref[fig_10]{10}, positions A, B, C, and D represent four loop-closure locations, where A1, B1, C1, and D1 denote the mapping results of ADA-DPM, and A2, B2, C2, and D2 denote the mapping results of ADA-DPM without GLI-GCN module.
+As shown in Figure \hyperref[fig_10]{10}, the maps constructed by ADA-DPM at each loop-closure position exhibit consistent alignment.
+This successful alignment can be attributed to GLI-GCN, which utilizes different neighborhoods to perceive receptive fields of varying sizes.
+By fusing and emphasizing shallow features that have high correlation with deep feature points, it generates local feature descriptors with richer geometric characteristics.
+This alleviates the issue of reduced neighborhood structure similarity in overlapping regions caused by a single receptive field, thereby further enhancing localization and mapping accuracy in the overlapping areas.